brentp/mosdepth/README.md

   -n --no-per-base           dont output per-base depth. skipping this output will speed execution
                              substantially. prefer quantized or thresholded values if possible.
   -f --fasta <fasta>         fasta file for use with CRAM files.
+  --d4                       output per-base depth in d4 format.
+This is much faster.

 Other options: